heholek/avaloniaui.net/wwwroot/docs/quickstart/intro-to-xaml.md

 - `xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"` - this is the XAML-language XAML
   namespace.
 This isn't strictly necessary, but you will probably need it for accessing certain features of the XAML language.
+- `x:Class="AvaloniaApplication1.MainWindow"` - this tells the XAML compiler where to find the associated class for this file, defined in [code-behind](/docs/quickstart/codebehind)

 # Declaring Controls